templep/templep.github.io/index.md

 # Presentation

 Since September 2022, I am an associate professor at the University of Rennes.
-I joined the DiverSE team to tackle new challenges in software engineering, software testing, software variability, and machine learning!
+I teach mainly at ESIR ([https://esir.univ-rennes.fr/](https://esir.univ-rennes.fr/]).
+Research-wise, I joined the DiverSE team to tackle new challenges in software engineering, software testing, software variability, and machine learning!

 From January 2019 to September 2022, I was a post-doc researcher at the Namur Digital Institute (NaDI) from the University of Namur (UNamur).
 I was involved in the EoS (Excellence of Science) [VeriLearn project](https://eos.cs.kuleuven.be/content/home) with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.